clearlinux/clear-linux-documentation/source/clear_containers.rst

 These methods are applied across all levels of the host/virtual machine
-hierarchy: from the host-side userland software stack down through the host Linux* kernel and into the client-side kernel and userland.
+hierarchy: from the host-side userland software stack down through the host Linux* kernel, and into the client-side kernel and userland.

 Although it is available as a standalone offering, the Clear Containers technology works best when it is able to leverage optimizations designed